guywhale/pig-game/README.md

 /*
 GAME RULES:

-- The game has 2 players, playing in rounds
+- The game has 2 players, playing in rounds.
-- In each turn, a player rolls a dice as many times as he wishes.
-Each result gets added to his ROUND score
+- In each turn, a player rolls two dice as many times as they wish.
+Each result gets added to his CURRENT score.
-- BUT, if the player rolls a 1, all his ROUND score gets lost.
+- BUT, if the player rolls a 1 with the top dice, all his ROUND score gets lost.
+After that, it's the next player's turn.
+- The player loses both their CURRENT and GLOBAL scores if they roll two sixes in a row on EITHER dice.
+- The player can choose to HOLD, which means that his ROUND score gets added to his GLOBAL score.
 After that, it's the next player's turn
-- The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
-After that, it's the next player's turn
-- The first player to reach 100 points on GLOBAL score wins the game
+- The first player to reach 100 points in their GLOBAL score wins the game by default.
+However, this can be altered to a custom amount using the SET TARGET SCORE box.

-*/

-/*
-YOUR 3 CHALLENGES
-Change the game to follow these rules:

-1. A player looses his ENTIRE score when he rolls two 6 in a row.
-After that, it's the next player's turn.
-(Hint: Always save the previous dice roll in a separate variable)
-2. Add an input field to the HTML where players can set the winning score, so that they can change the predefined score of 100.
-(Hint: you can read that value with the .value property in JavaScript.
-This is a good oportunity to use google to figure this out :)
-3. Add another dice to the game, so that there are two dices now.
-The player looses his current score when one of them is a 1.
-(Hint: you will need CSS to position the second dice, so take a look at the CSS code for the first one.)
 */